science-en-poche/yelandur/API.md

 }
 ```

-You can of course include Django-style parameters, restricting for instance to
+You can of course include Django-style parameters, for instance restricting
-the profiles whose `birth_year` is before 1982, with a `GET
+the data to the profiles whose `birth_year` is before 1982, with a `GET
 /profiles?data__birth_year__lte=1982`.

 ##### `POST`

-Creating a profile is done with a signged `POST /profiles`.
+Creating a profile is done with a signed `POST /profiles`.
 You can create a
 profile attached to an existing device, or without device.
 Required fields
 are: